Zhengguo Canal: History

-By the time of its completion in 246 BC, during the Han dynasty, the canal was already much silted.
-Under the supervision of Bai Gong, a new canal was cut to feed the irrigation in 95 BC.
-For the next 2000 years, re-cutting and moving the canal's feeder mouth upstream of the Jing River became a pattern as silt built up in the canals and river deepened its bed, diminishing water flow and the efficiency of the system.
+The Jingshui River flows slowly and is heavy with sand, so the canal was frequently blocked.
+By the time of the Han dynasty, much of the canal had silted up and only a small section was still flowing.
+Under the supervision of engineer Bai Gong, a new canal was cut in 95 BC for irrigation.
+For the next 2000 years, restructuring the canal's feeder mouth became routine as builtup silt gradually diminished the efficiency of the system.